Subscribe to our mailing list

-To gain a better understanding of first aid, I became an EMT in 2014 and worked with Orlando’s 911 response for four years.
+To gain a better understanding of first aid, I became an EMT through Orlando Medical Institute in 2014.
+I worked with Orlando’s 911 response for four years.
 I have taken a great interest in learning the boundary between what we can handle at home and knowing when a hospital is necessary.

-Aside from my educational endeavors, I have had a wide array of “healthcare adventures”; from herbal consultations in my home, to driving lights and sirens through Orlando rush hour, to assisting a midwife at home births, to observing marginalized communities care for each other when aid is inaccessible to them, to providing wound care in a rural Tanzanian hospital, to facilitating first aid stations at food servings and earthskill gatherings, to creating herbal formulas at a health food store, to feeling a muscle let go of long-held tension, to experiencing my own body respond joyfully to something as simple as a cup of tea.
-Folks have shared with me over and over how plant medicine and body awareness has significantly changed their life for the better.
-Not everything has a happy ending, but as I reflect on my experiences, I am continually surprised at how resilient humans are.
-And, of course, how magical plants are.
+Aside from my educational endeavors, I have had a wide array of “healthcare adventures”; from herbal consultations in my home, to driving lights and sirens through Orlando rush hour, to assisting a midwife at home births, to observing marginalized communities care for each other when conventional aid is inaccessible, to engaging with herbal wound care in a rural Tanzanian hospital, to facilitating first aid stations at food servings and various gatherings, to creating herbal formulas at a health food store, to feeling a muscle let go of long-held tension, to noticing my own body joyfully respond to a simple cup of tea.
+Folks have repeatedly shared with me that plant medicine and body awareness has significantly enriched their existence.
+As I reflect on all of my experiences, I am continually amused by life’s buoyancy.

-These days, I am offering bodywork at a nearby spa and herbal consults wherever (mostly over the phone).
+These days, I offer bodywork at a nearby spa and herbal consults wherever (mostly over the phone).
 I also give time to a free foot clinic and harm reduction efforts.
 I am not on social media, but I can be contacted by email through this website.
 Thanks for taking the time the read this.

 “When the trees sing, it doesn’t matter if you know the song, or if you know the words, or even if you know the tune.
 What really matters is knowing that the trees are singing at all.” ~Mattie Stepanek, 7 years old, May 1998